Hans-Joachim Roedelius: 21st century

 The turn of the century was Roedelius' most productive year, with no fewer than eight albums being released between 2000 and 2001.
 Reprising the Selbstportrait series for the seventh time in 2000, Roedelius composed entirely new tracks for the first time on Selfportrait VII: dem Wind voran – ahead of the wind.
-The new millennium also saw Roedelius begin to work with other, usually younger, musicians than he had done since the late eighties.
+The new century also saw Roedelius begin to work with other, usually younger, musicians than he had done since the late eighties.

 In the meantime, Cluster had reformed.
 1990's Apropos Cluster was an update for the band, being a work of avant-techno not dissimilar in style to Großes Wasser.
 In 1996 Cluster embarked on two international tours, one of Japan and one of America.
 Cluster reunited again in 2007.

 In November 2010 it was announced that Cluster had split up for the third time.
 In the official announcement, the split-up was described as Moebius leaving the group.
 In the wake of this news, Roedelius announced that he was beginning a new project called Qluster, to follow on from Cluster and Kluster.
-The band is made up of Roedelius and accomplished electronic musician Onnen Bock with third member Armin Metz and released a trilogy consisting of "Rufen", "Fragen" and "Antworten" (Calling, Asking and Answering) in 2011.
+The band was made up of Roedelius and accomplished electronic musician Onnen Bock with third member Armin Metz and released a trilogy consisting of "Rufen", "Fragen" and "Antworten" (Calling, Asking and Answering) in 2011.

 His autobiography, The Book – The Autobiography of Hans-Joachim Roedelius, was published in 2018.

 In March 2021 Roedelius launched his official website and in April he performed his first free surprise live stream concert on YouTube.